Britain's Treasury in discussions to speed up Solvency II reforms - FT

-Feb 10 (Reuters) - Britain's Treasury is in discussions to speed up a post-Brexit reform that will unlock 100 billion pounds ($120.88 billion) of investment from UK's insurance sector, the Financial Times reported on Friday, citing people familiar with the matter.
+Feb 10 (Reuters) - The British Treasury is discussing with insurance companies how to execute a two-stage implementation of EU-inherited Solvency II regime, the Financial Times reported on Friday, citing people familiar with the matter.

-British officials are discussing whether to pursue a two-stage implementation of the European Union's Solvency II regime, the report said.

 The British government was in "active discussions with the Prudential Regulation Authority, which supervises the insurance sector, and insurers as to how we can speed up implementation over the coming months," the newspaper quoted a Treasury source as saying.

-The Treasury and the PRA did not immediately respond to Reuters' requests for comment.
+PRA declined to comment while the Treasury did not immediately respond to Reuters request for comment.

 The Bank of England had already proposed easing Solvency II, a set of capital requirements for insurers inherited from the EU, but insurers want more capital released.